Agam77055/Deepfake_detection/README.md

    - This script will organize images into `real_images` and `fake_images` folders based on prediction outputs.

 2. **Model Training and Inference:**
-   - Open the `project.ipynb` Jupyter Notebook.
+   - Open the `Deepfake_detection.ipynb` Jupyter Notebook.
    - Follow the instructions in the notebook, executing the cells sequentially.
    - The notebook covers the entire process from data preprocessing and model training to generating a JSON file of predictions.